-This handbook serves as a support document for grant applicants and recipients of grants from the California Fire Safe Council's Grants Clearinghouse.
-It contains information about the grant application process, and requirements for grant recipients during the phases of the grantmaking process.
+This guide serves as a support document for grant applicants and recipients of grants from the California Fire Safe Council's Grants Clearinghouse.
+It contains information about the grant application process, and requirements for grant recipients during the phases of thegrantmaking process.